Main Page

 Welcome to SizeCoding.org!

-Here is the list of active platforms available on this wiki:
+Now with that said, here is the list of active platforms available on this wiki:

-• Windows - Sizecoding for Windows.
+• Windows - Sizecoding for Windows: 1K and 4K intros.

 • Linux - Sizecoding for Linux.